ashwinnmit/CricStars/README.md

 # CricStars
-A Website which displays the stats of all the international cricket players across all 3 formats
+A Webpage which displays the stats of all the international cricket players across all 3 formats